Tim Karalexis

-Tim Karalexis (born September 18, 1980 in Weymouth, Massachusetts) is an American soccer player, currently without a club.
+Tim Karalexis (born September 18, 1980, in Weymouth, Massachusetts) is an American soccer player, currently retired from the sport.
+Tim currently resides in Boston, MA.

 Career

-Youth and College
+Youth and college

 Karalexis attended Weymouth High School, graduating in 1998.
-While at Weymouth, he led the school’s soccer team to the Massachusetts Division I championship and was named the Boston Globe Division I Player of the Year.
-He then attended Saint Anselm College, playing on the school’s NCAA Division II soccer team from 1998 to 2001.
+While at Weymouth, he led the school's soccer team to the Massachusetts Division I championship and was named the Boston Globe Division I Player of the Year.
+He then attended Saint Anselm College, playing on the school's NCAA Division II soccer team from 1998 to 2001.
 He was a second team All American in both 2000 and 2001.